-A rejection of your 30% ruling can be a significant financial setback for international employees in the Netherlands.
-This tax benefit, which makes up to 30% of your salary tax-free, is not automatically granted and the Dutch Tax Authority imposes strict requirements.
+A rejection of your expat ruling can be a significant financial setback for international employees in the Netherlands.
+This tax benefit, which allows you to receive a maximum of 30% of your gross salary tax-free, is not automatically granted and the Dutch Tax Authority imposes strict requirements.
 When your application is rejected, this does not mean that all hope is lost.
 There are various steps you can take to still qualify for this important tax advantage.

-In this article, we explain why applications are rejected, what follow-up actions you can take, and how you can prevent future rejections.
-We also explore alternative tax benefits that are available for international employees in the Netherlands.
+In this article, we will explain why applications are rejected, what follow-up actions you can take, and how you can prevent future rejections.
+We also explore additional tax benefits that are available for international employees in the Netherlands.

 Incorrect or incomplete documentation also regularly leads to rejection.
 Essential documents are:

-- Written agreement between you and your employer regarding the application of the ruling
+- Signed and dated addendum to your employment contract confirming the application of the expat ruling

-Timing also plays a crucial role.
-You must have lived at least 16 months outside a radius of 150 kilometers from the Dutch border in the 24 months prior to your first day of work.
-Employees from the border region (Belgium, Luxembourg, parts of Germany, France, or the United Kingdom) do not qualify.
+Please note that since you must have lived at least 16 months outside a radius of 150 kilometers from the Dutch border in the 24 months prior to your first day of work.
+Employees from the border region (Belgium, Luxembourg, parts of Germany, France, or the United Kingdom) do (most likely) not qualify.

-After a rejection, you have six weeks to file an objection with the Dutch Tax Authority.
+After your application has been rejected, you have six weeks to file a letter of objection with the Dutch tax authorities.
 This objection must be submitted in writing and must clearly indicate why you disagree with the decision.
 Use this period to thoroughly analyze your file and gather any missing documentation.

 Providing additional documentation can strengthen your objection.
 This could include: